 - Impatient drivers will try to pass you

 Plenty of public busses go between the main towns on the island.
-This is a convenient option if you are okay with putting your schedule in the hands of someone else.
+Public transportation convenient option if you are okay with putting your schedule in the hands of someone else.
+And, if you’re visiting late in the year, you may luck out with a free ride from the Vineyard Transit Authority.

-Now you know the best ways to get to Martha’s Vineyard, when to visit, and how to get around.
-Next, let’s get into the weekend itinerary for what’s affectionately known as ‘the Vineyard.’
+Now you know the best ways to get to Marthaโs Vineyard, when to visit, and how to get around.
+You essentially know what to do in Martha’s Vineyard in a day.

 However, be aware you cannot escape the crowds during the peak of the busy season.

-With some modification, you can easily convert this weekend getaway to a day trip to Martha’s Vineyard.
+With some modification, you can easily convert this weekend getaway to a day trip to Marthaโs Vineyard.
+Let’s look at what to do in Martha’s Vineyard in a day, below.

 The first day starts early.